Respiratory Hygiene and Infections

 Lower respiratory tract infections (LRTIs) may involve the large airways or lungs, for example:

-Respiratory symptoms may also occur due to environmental factors such as prolonged periods spent in aircraft cabins where the air is dry, or as a result of exposure to allergens or air pollution.
+Respiratory symptoms can occur without the presence of infection.
+These may be due to environmental factors, for example prolonged periods spent in aircraft cabins where the air is dry, or as a result of exposure to allergens (such as pollen) or air pollution.

-- maintaining good hand hygiene at all times by
+- Maintain good hand hygiene at all times:

-- clean and disinfect all frequently touched items such as your passport, mobile phones and personal items often
+- Regularly clean and disinfect all frequently touched items such as your personal items, passport, mobile phones.

-If you develop an acute respiratory illness during travel you should:
+- If you develop an acute respiratory illness (upper or lower) during travel you should:

 - stay indoors and avoid contact with others to minimise spread of infection